microbit-playground/microbit-playground.github.io/programs/easy/_posts/2016-03-10-spin-the-bottle.md

 A module (like `random`) is simply a library of pre-existing code for you to re-use.

 `random.choice(messages)` picks a random item in the `messages` list.
-The value it picks at random will either be "Truth" or "Dare".
+It will pick either "Truth" or "Dare".

 When the program picks a random choice it uses `display.scroll` to show message.